FAForever/wiki-pages/FAQ/Client-Setup.md

 ## Other Distros
 There is also this [Video](https://www.youtube.com/watch?v=Rv3ZXA4FNFk) if you need a visial aid.

-You will need to adapt step 1 and step 9.
-If you are unsure please ask on the FAF Discord in #technical-help
+You will need to adapt some of the steps.
+If you are unsure please ask on the FAF Discord in #linux-support